CiscoDevNet/terraform-provider-intersight/website/docs/d/niatelemetry_nia_inventory_fabric.html.markdown

 # Data Source: intersight_niatelemetry_nia_inventory_fabric
 Inventory Object available for Fabric-scoped attributes.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_niatelemetry_nia_inventory_fabric.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `anycast_gw_mac`:(string) Returns the aycast gateway mac.
 * `dcnmtracker_enabled`:(bool) Returns the value of the dcnmtrackerEnabled field.